 Therefore LANDMARK focuses on indicators that provide the end-user with an assessment of soil functionality instead of threats.
-The selection of indicators ha been performed on existing datasets, as several of the project partners large scale databases on measurements of soil functions.
-The selection of these regional indicators is synchronous and harmonised with the selection of the on-farm in Pillar 1, and is being reviewed with the main stakeholders of this Pillar.
-The regional indicators will be tested in Spring-Summer 2018 at 100 sites across Europe, based on a soil type x land-use matrix for the major climatic zones of Europe.
+The selection of indicators has been tested on existing datasets, as several of the project partners own large-scale databases with measurements of soil functions.
+The selection of these regional indicators is synchronous and harmonised with the selection of attributes and management practices included in the on-farm application developed in Pillar 1, and is being reviewed with the main stakeholders of this Pillar.

 Design of a monitoring schema (task 5.3)

-In this task we are developing a monitoring schema for the range of soil functions associated with different soil types, land-uses and European major climatic zones (Alpine, Atlantic North and Central, Continental, Mediterranean and Pannonian) (regional scale).
+In this task we are developing a monitoring schema for the range of soil functions associated with different soil types, land-uses and European major climatic zones (Alpine south, Atlantic North and Central, Continental, Mediterranean north and Pannonian) (regional scale).

-In the WP3 workshop in Ljubljana in 2016, it was agreed that a logical sieve assessment (developed originally by Ritz et al. 2009 and used by Stone et al. for a similar exercise in 2015) would be performed by the expert task teams for the soil functions to evaluate which attributes contributed to the regulation of the five soil functions.
-The logical sieve was developed in conjunction with WP3 leaders to ensure that the sieve not only evaluated the importance of an attribute to a particular soil function, but also the logistical requirements for method deployment in the field and laboratory as well as the development of standardized methods to date.
-This process allowed us to categorise the top 20 attributes associated with each soil function and those attributes which were pivotal to more than one soil function.
+In the WP3 workshop in Ljubljana in 2016, it was agreed that a logical sieve assessment (developed originally by Ritz et al. 2009 and used by Stone et al. for a similar exercise in 2015) would be performed by the expert task teams for the soil functions to evaluate which attributes contribute to the regulation of the five soil functions.
+The logical sieve was developed in conjunction with WP3 leaders to first ensure that the sieve not only evaluated the importance of an attribute to a particular soil function and in a second phase also meets the logistical requirements for method deployment in the field and laboratory as well as the development of standardized methods to date.
+This process allowed us to categorise the top 20 attributes associated with each soil function and select those attributes which were pivotal to more than one soil function.
 This provided the basis of the sampling schema for indicator selection and is a major component of the paper of Van Leeuwen et al. 2018 on Gap assessment in current soil monitoring networks across Europe for measuring soil functions.
 The team have communicated with all member states, where possible, to ask for details of existing monitoring programmes at a national scale.
-Representatives from twenty eight countries were contacted and we received detailed information back from twelve countries.
+Representatives from twenty-eight countries were contacted and we received detailed information back from twelve countries.

 Testing and evaluation of monitoring schema (task 5.4)

-In this task we are testing and we will validate the indicators (attributes) selected at 100 sites across Europe, based on a soil type x land-use matrix for the major climatic zones of Europe.
+In this task, we tested and validated the indicators (attributes) selected at 94 sites across Europe, based on a soil type x land-use matrix for the major climatic zones of Europe.

 We utilised the Environmental Stratification of Europe in Environmental Zones by Metzger et al. (2005) and Jongman et al. (2006) as the basis for climatic zone selection.
-From this map the following 6 climate zones have been identified for the testing and validation phase: Atlantic North, Atlantic Central, Continental, Alpine, Mediterranean and Pannonian.
+From this map, the following 6 climate zones have been identified for the testing and validation phase: Atlantic North, Atlantic Central, Continental, Alpine south, Mediterranean north and Pannonian.
 All of these climate zones have LANDMARK partners situated within them, to support and host the sampling team.